jubich/recipes/docs/basics/firstcalc.rst

 Hamiltonian is below a certain tolerance (the default is 1e-5 electrons, but can be tuned with the ``SccTolerance`` option).
-If this level of convergence is not reached within a certain number of iterations, the code calculates the total energy using the charges obtained so far and stops with an appropriate warning message.
+If this level of convergence is not reached within a certain number of iterations, the code calculates the total energy using the charges obtained so far and stops with an appropriate error message.
 The maximal number of scc-iterations is by default 100, but can be changed via the ``MaxSccIterations`` option.